charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

     </tr>
 </table>

 The conventional wisdom prefers [[Farseek]], but we play [[Explore]].
 The danger of whiffing is (evidently) more than made up for by the chance to find a missing piece of the combo.
-If [[Explore]] is swapped for [[Farseek]] in the above list, odds of casting or [[Through the Breach:Breaching]] a T3 [[Primeval Titan:Titan]] drop from 23% to 22% on the play, and from 44% to 42% on the draw (with no effect on T4 numbers).
+If [[Explore]] is swapped for [[Farseek]] in the above list, our T4 numbers are unchanges, but our odds to cast or [[Through the Breach:Breach]] a [[Primeval Titan:Titan]] on T3 drop from 34% to 32%

 [[Anger of the Gods]] could just as easily be [[Lightning Bolt]], [[Relic of Progenitus]], or [[Chalice of the Void]].
 These cards don't help make a T3 [[Primeval Titan:Titan]].
 Instead, they serve essentially as three extra sideboard slots, allowing us to kneecap a faster opponent or break open a stalled board.

-If we like, we can use our four flex slots to bump our interactive suite out to seven cards, but it seems like a waste to do so.
+We *could* use our four flex slots to bump our interactive suite out to seven cards, but it seems like a waste to do so.
 If we wanted to sleeve up a bunch of removal and value creatures, we'd play Jund.
 We're playing Titan Breach because we like to steal games with T3 [[Primeval Titan]].
 Let's see how often we can make that happen.

 ## The Model